IBM Research: Laboratories

 Historic research centers for IBM also include IBM La Gaude (Nice), the Cambridge Scientific Center, the IBM New York Scientific Center, 330 North Wabash (Chicago), IBM Austin Research Laboratory, and IBM Laboratory Vienna.

 In 2017, IBM invested $240 million to create the MIT–IBM Watson AI Lab.
-Headquartered in Cambridge, MA the Lab is a unique joint research venture in artificial intelligence established by IBM and MIT, which brings together researchers in academia and industry to advance AI that has a real world impact for business, academic and society.
-The Lab funds approximately 50 projects per year that are co-led by principal investigators from MIT and IBM Research, with results published regularly at top peer-reviewed journals and conferences.
+Headquartered in Cambridge, MA, the Lab is a unique joint research venture in artificial intelligence established by IBM and MIT and brings together researchers in academia and industry to advance AI that has a real world impact for business, academic and society.
+The Lab funds approximately 50 projects per year, which are co-led by principal investigators from MIT and IBM Research, with results published regularly at top peer-reviewed journals and conferences.
 Projects range from computer vision, natural language processing and reinforcement learning, to devising new ways to ensure that AI systems are fair, reliable and secure.

 Almaden in Silicon Valley

 IBM Research – Almaden is in Almaden Valley, San Jose, California.
 Its scientists perform basic and applied research in computer science, services, storage systems, physical sciences, and materials science and technology.

-Almaden occupies part of a site owned by IBM at 650 Harry Road on nearly 700 acre of land in the Santa Teresa Hills above Silicon Valley.
+IBM Research – Almaden occupies part of a site owned by IBM at 650 Harry Road on nearly 700 acre of land in the Santa Teresa Hills above Silicon Valley.
 The site, built in 1985 for the research center, was chosen because of its close proximity to Stanford University, UC Santa Cruz, UC Berkeley and other collaborative academic institutions.
 Today, the research division is still the largest tenant of the site, but the majority of occupants work for other divisions of IBM.